About Immanuel Christian School

 - are members of the Canadian Reformed Churches of Winnipeg or the Providence United Reformed Church at Winnipeg;

 - are 18 years or older;

 - contribute the required membership dues.

 All children of the members are eligible to attend the school.
-Other children may be enrolled subject to the approval of the Board of Directors.

 Board of Directors

 The affairs of the Society are conducted by the seven member Board of Directors, elected by the Society.
 To assist the Board in the performance of its duties there are a number of committees, including the Education Advisory Committee, the Membership and Promotion Committee and the Maintenance Committee.
 Other committees that support the Board include the Athletics Committee, the Compensation Committee, the Computer Committee, the Library Committee, the Music Committee, and the Uniform Committee.

 ICS is a covenantal school.
 All members of the church share in concern for the children with whom they share the covenant blessings of God.
 Therefore, membership – both in terms of membership fees and involvement in the school community – is encouraged for all church members, young and old alike, regardless of whether they have children attending the school.